Updated cycling hill climbing strategies

 Bike Maintenance and Emergency Repairs

-Bike maintenance is vital for your safety on climbs.
+Bike maintenance is vital to your safety on climbs.
 Regularly check your brakes, tires, and gears to avoid malfunctions that could lead to accidents.
 Carry important tools and spare parts to address any issues on the go.

 Weather Conditions and Adaptation